What Is the Difference Between a Facelift, Neck Lift, and Mini Lift?

 A mini facelift can still make you look years younger, but it often involves much shorter incisions and will not involve a neck lift or brow lift.
-During a mini facelift, smaller incisions are made and the skin around the mid-face area of the face is lifted instead of the skin of the entire face.
+During a mini facelift, smaller incisions are made, and the skin around the mid-face area of the face is lifted instead of the skin of the entire face.

 Because the incisions are smaller and less skin is being lifted, the effects of a mini facelift are not as dramatic as in a regular facelift.
 Mini facelifts are usually recommended for people with mild to moderately sagging skin.
 The procedure can usually be done in about two hours under conscious sedation or general anesthesia.
-The recovery time with a mini facelift is typically less than with a full facelift, and patients typically recovering within 3-7 days.
+The recovery time with a mini facelift is typically less than with a full facelift, and patients typically recover within 3-7 days.

 Another thing to note with a mini facelift is that they are typically recommended for people under the age of 50.
-People in this age group ususally have less saggy skin than those in older age groups and will benefit from a mini facelift more.
+People in this age group usually have less saggy skin than those in older age groups and will benefit from a mini facelift more.

 What Is a Neck Lift?